Condemor-bit/autoac_pi/README.md

 >@reboot python3 $HOME/Temperature_control.py >> $HOME/temperature_log.txt 2>&1

+Save and exit the crontab editor.

 This line ensures that your script runs on every Raspberry Pi reboot.
 Additionally, you can check the log and the output of the script by typing:
 >cat temperature_log.txt

+To initialize the script upon system startup, type

+>sudo reboot

+Enjoy this simple and smart climatization solution